nailahMusaid/TravelToolChain/README.md

 # Dump by sans
 Travel adviser that sends you where you actually want to go.
 With one click.
-Created during Cogint (IBM + Mubadla) and Etihad Hackathon 2016.
+Created during Cogint (IBM + Mubadala) and Etihad Hackathon 2016.

 ##Problem
 How can we enhance travel experience with IBM Watson?